louisponet/RomeoDFT.jl/docs/src/getting_started.md

 If you plan to run on multiple clusters, you can add them one after the other.
 For now, however, each [`Searcher`](@ref) runs on a single `Server`.

+If you configured a new `Server`, go out of the configuration at this point and run `romeo server start <name of new server>` then run `romeo configure` again.

 ### Exec
 Next select `Exec` from the menu.
 Read carefully the documentation that is printed, enter a `name` (for example `qe-occupations`), select the `Server` that corresponds to where you installed the patched `QuantumESPRESSO`.
 After pressing enter, an editor will open with a representation of the `Exec` with some fields already filled in.